 This is the work my company does every. single. day.
 We help Founders get their VP of Sales hire right the first time around.
 And these are the conversations I have behind the scenes.

 Real talk: no Founder wants to hire the wrong VP of Sales for their startup.

 Doing so can set your business back six months or more.
-And this potentially six-figure mistake could also jeopardize your buyer journey and customer experience.
+And this potentially seven-figure mistake could also jeopardize your buyer journey and customer experience.

 Even worse?
 A mis-hire here may disrupt your entire team (in a bad way).

 I detailed all these downsides in my guide on What Happens When You F-Up Your VP of Sales Hire and How to Turn Things Around.

 But despite all those significant issues, Founders still aren’t getting it.

 So the question becomes, why do Founders keep banging their heads against the wall and expecting different outcomes?
 Are they gluttons for punishment?